 One thing at this time was very interesting.
-His other aide had taken all of the supply estimates for these training camps of twenty-five hundred candidates each and boiled it down until he had it on the basis of hundred men -- everything down to the sheets of paper you had to have pads, pencils, mattresses, pillows, kitchen stoves, everything was included in it.
-Ordnance, rifles, uniforms-- nothing was left out.
+His other aide [Captain John B. Murphy] had taken all of the supply estimates for these training camps of twenty-five hundred candidates each and boiled it down until he had it on the basis of one hundred men, everything down to the sheets of paper you had to have, pads, pencils, mattresses, pillows, kitchen stoves, everything was included in it.
+Ordnance, rifles, uniforms-nothing was left out.
 Well, it was really a very valuable work.
-And when we came into this Eastern Department, we were quite certain that the thing wasn't heading up right because there were so many complaints coming in right away about the lack of this - and the lack of that and when we went to ask the staff about it, these older staff officers, these senior colonels, they just turned us down as not knowing anything about the thing.
-So I had the aide with the list visit each camp, see what they had and then telegraph me what was lacking and they could calculate on this business of what was needed for a hundred men.
+When we came into this

+Eastern Department, we were quite certain that the thing wasn't heading up right, because there were so many complaints coming in right away about the lack of this and the lack of that.
+When we went to ask the staff about it, these older staff officers, these senior colonels, they just turned us down as not knowing anything about the thing.
+So I had the aide with the list visit each camp, see what they had and then telegraph me what was lacking.
+They could calculate it on this business of what was needed for a hundred men.
 We found the lacks were very, very serious.

-The first one which required immediate attention was that there were not enough blankets, not enough mattresses, and not enough pillows for the candidates that arrived up at Plattsburg where there were two camps of twenty-five hundred each and which lacked all of these things to keep a man warm.
-He had no pillow on his bunk, many of the bunks had no mattresses, and they all I lacked the necessary number of blankets.
-Well by multiplying it out on this list we had, he could telegraph me exactly how many to send.
-Then we began to experience the first knowledge of what the war shortages were really going to be which started in this very small way.
-We found, we couldn't get the blankets.
-First the Quartermaster didn't have them and, next, the shops in New York didn't have them and we were getting mattresses and blankets and pillows from as far west as Chicago in order to provide for this camp -- first camp -- at Plattsburg.
+The first one that required immediate attention was there was not enough blankets, not enough mattresses, and not enough pillows for the candidates that arrived up at Plattsburgh where there were two camps, twenty-five hundred each, which lacked all of these things to keep a man warm.
+He had no pillow on his bunk, many of the bunks had no mattresses, and they all lacked the necessary number of blankets.
+Well, by multiplying it out on this list we had, he could telegraph me exactly how many to send.
+Then we began to experience the first knowledge of what the war shortages were really going to be, which started in this very small way.
+We found we couldn't get the blankets.
+First the Quartermaster didn't have them, and next the shops in New York didn't have them, and we were getting mattresses and blankets and pillows from as far west as Chicago in order to provide for this first camp up at Plattsburgh.
 There were camps all scattered about the country.
-Maybe they were all similarly short, but we didn't know it at the time.
-So these telegrams would come in with great frequency, about an hour apart really, telling of these new lacks and this particularly serious lacks which affected their health in that they couldn't keep warm and would stir up a terrific reaction.
+Maybe they were all similarly short, but we didn't know at the time.
+So these telegrams would come in with great frequency, about an hour apart, really, telling of these new lacks and these particularly serious lacks which affected their health in that they couldn't keep warm and would stir up a terrific reaction.